Up to 60% off sofas & mattresses — limited‑time deals.

 Review Score

-Support 4.1 Good alignment across back/side; doesn’t collapse into a hammock
+Support 4.1 Good alignment across back and side positions

-Cooling 3.9 Slightly cooler feel than expected for foam-forward comfort
+Cooling 3.9 Slightly cooler than expected for a foam-forward top

-Pressure Relief 4.2 More forgiving on shoulders/hips during longer side periods
+Pressure Relief 4.2 More forgiving at the shoulders and hips during longer side sessions

-Motion Isolation 4.1 Smaller partner ripples; steadier shared surface
+Motion Isolation 4.1 Smaller partner ripples and a steadier surface

-Edge Support 4.0 Better “hold” than many budget hybrids; seated edge still compresses
+Edge Support 4.0 Better hold than many budget hybrids, though the seated edge still compresses

-Durability 3.8 Feels consistent early on; still not a heavy-duty premium build
+Durability 3.8 Consistent early feel, but not a heavy-duty premium build

-Overall Score 4.0 Slightly more balanced and pressure-friendly than the 10-inch
+Overall Score 4.0 A more balanced, pressure-friendlier version of the 10-inch

 Compare Performance Scores of These Mattresses